JinParkmida/jinparkmida/README.md

 <br>

+**01.01 / A small human note:**

 <img width="112" height="61" alt="output-onlinepngtools" src="https://github.com/user-attachments/assets/936fa6dc-b6a1-46bb-982a-e29711d7efda" />

-A small human note: I run on Red Bull, live for music, game a lot, cook when I can, and spend time thinking about fashion, K-beauty, and visual systems.
+I run on Red Bull, live for music, game a lot, cook when I can, and spend time thinking about fashion, K-beauty, and visual systems.

 <br>